 - Line chart

-Example: You might look at how many page views your website gets every day in a month to identify which days of the week generate the most traffic.
+For example, you might look at how many page views your website gets every day in a month to identify which days of the week generate the most traffic.

 Relationship 3: Distribution